johnryantaylor/QCES/README.md

 # QCES
-Computational projects for Quantitative Climate and Environmental Science
+Computational projects for Quantitative Climate and Environmental Science course